 Mother 3 practically goes out of its way to describe playable character Duster as having no defining or interesting personality traits.
 However, the description is misleading.
 Duster is an interestinganddeep character, just like almost everybody else in the game.

 Jacob Taylor of the Mass Effect series.
-While he was intended to be a well-adjusted individual in a dysfunctional group, since he very rarely interacts with any of the characters (and Shepard tends to play the role of the foil) he instead just comes off as a boring character in a cast of different personalities.
+While he was intended to be a well-adjusted individual in a dysfunctional group, since he very rarely interacts with any of the characters (and Shepard tends to play the role of the foil) he instead just comes off as a boring character in a cast of different and extremely complex personalities.
 While he does have a romance, it instead comes off as unintentionally hilarious at best and is completely invalidated by the third game, where he cheats on Shepard for another woman.

 Rochelle from Left 4 Dead 2 was perceived as this for a while due to her seemingly bland personality.
 However, she's seemed to have mostly averted this post-Sacrifice.